HL7/US-Core/input/pagecontent/general-guidance.md

 ### Limiting The Number Of Search Results

-Servers may choose to return the results in a series of pages to manage the number of search results returned.
+Servers can choose to return the results in a series of pages to manage the number of search results returned.
 The search result set contains the URLs used to request additional pages from the search set.
 For a simple RESTful search, the page links are contained in the returned bundle as links.
 See the [managing returned resources] in the FHIR specification for more information.

 ------------------------------------------------------------------------
 <!--